Banana

 Impinging upon another successful pursuit of circumnavigating around the sun, I am thrust into the position to document my wins and woes.
 Perusing the happy and bitter happenstances about the past year, I have encountered a few useful adages that, if I practice the rule of frequent reflection, would prove useful.
 Without further temperance with verboseness, here goes:

 You define your individuality by interacting with others, but too much time spent with a homogenous aggregate circumvents ideas.
-So we have the two ends of the spectrum: groupthink and radicalism.
-Subsequently, we bring in over-reliance on quotidian AI prompting too.
-It makes things worse.
-What good does over-reliance on anything ever do?
+It is paradoxical.

 A greater virtue than amassing knowledge is reading people, a personal practice habituated by living in cities bigger than life itself.
 A person who portrays himself as poised often rests under a layer of pretense.
-You may perforate their need for pretense by displaying your innocence.
 Next, the highest functioning institutions have extremely meticulous pruning processes, so it makes the most sense to practice it yourself too.
 Some good qualities to have for friends are high tolerance, persistence, situational awareness, and mental fortitude.
-Consequently, you reciprocate by not bringing up topics that will repulse others, being supportive of ideas, and contributing positively to those who are worth being positive toward.
+Consequently, you reciprocate by not bringing up topics that will repulse others, being supportive of ideas, ask thoughtful questions that pertains to others, and contributing positively to those who are worth being positive toward.

 Uncooperative agents need not your attention; prune these people out of your life.
 Uncooperative agents are fully cognizant of their unpleasant nature.
 Trust that all implicit insinuations coming from the other party are direct signals for actionable items.
 In other words, pay especially close attention to low SNR circumstances.
 In these situations, remember carefully that people don't change from tolerance; people change from punishments.